-HARRISBURG, Pa. - The liquidator of an insolvent insurer on Sept.
-14 asked a Pennsylvania court to approve a settlement agreement with certain states' insurance guaranty associations (In re: Reliance Insurance Company in Liquidation, No. 1 REL 2001; California Insurance Guarantee Association, Objector v.
-Reliance Insurance Company in Liquidation, No. 3 REL 2014; and California Insurance Guarantee Association, Objector v.
+HARRISBURG, Pa. - A Pennsylvania judge on Oct.
+23 approved a settlement agreement between the estate of an insolvent insurer and a number of states' insurance guaranty associations (In re: Reliance Insurance Company in Liquidation, No. 1 REL 2001; California Insurance Guarantee Association, Objector v.
+Reliance Insurance Company in Liquidation, No. 3 REL 2014; California Insurance Guarantee Association, Objector v.
 Reliance Insurance Company in Liquidation, No. 4 REL 2014, Pa.
 Cmwlth.).